 Here are just some of the benefits of “virtual therapy”:

-Traditionally, many people, especially those that live in smaller towns and cities, refuse to seek help from a therapist for fear people will find out.
+Traditionally, many people, especially those who live in smaller towns and cities, refuse to seek help from a therapist for fear people will find out.
 With telehealth, a patient can receive help from the comfort and privacy of their own home.
 This can be particularly helpful for therapists who treat teens and young adults who go to the same school/college and can feel ashamed of seeking professional help.

-Telehealth is a Time Saver
+Telehealth is a Time-Saver

 Easier to Show Up on Time